 Welcome, new readers!
 We are growing daily and so happy to have you here.

 This is NewNewYorkers, the definitive guide to moving to New York City as a young professional.
 We give a running start to the thousands of twentysomethings who move to the city each month, many of whom are unsure how this whole thing is gonna turn out.
-We’re here to tell you the truth about NYC: It’s not impenetrable, impossible, prohibitively expensive, or too much of a pipe dream to really do it…even on $30K a year.
+We’re here to tell you the truth about NYC: It’s not impenetrable, impossible, prohibitively expensive, or too much of a pipe dream to really do it.